JNRowe/jnrowe.github.io/articles/tips/Populating_sup_contacts_from_abook.rst

 See :gist:`340873`

 The script requires the excellent configobj_ module.
-You could also use the ConfigParser_ module from the Python standard library, but ``configobj`` allows my laziness to shine through with its simple dictionary-based access to the parsed data.
+You could also use the :mod:`configparser` module from the Python standard library, but ``configobj`` allows my laziness to shine through with its simple dictionary-based access to the parsed data.

 The script opens either the named or default :command:`abook` addressbook and fetches any entries that contain both a ``nick`` and ``email`` section.
 Those